Martian01/openTeamOneServer/README.md

 MariaDB is a popular MySQL fork.
 In fact, MariaDB is the continuation of MySQL by the original author and a community.
 MariaDB is drop-in compatible with MySQL, so everything written in this section works for MySQL, too.

 For a first trial it is quite convenient to use the H2 in-memory database as it comes with Spring Boot and requires no configuration.
 It is also quite easy to switch to a disk based SQL database, like MariaDB.
+This can be done in the following way.
+First, make sure you have enabled UTF-8 with support for 4-byte characters.
+To that end I have added the following configuration to the MariaDB configuration file.
+In my installation the file is called _/etc/my.cnf.d/server.cnf_.

+	[mysqld]
+	character_set_server = utf8mb4
+	collation_server = utf8mb4_unicode_ci

-To do so, you first need to prepare an empty database for a standard user.
+Next you need to prepare an empty database for a standard user.
 Having started the database daemon, you simply enter the following three commands in any SQL console connected to the database, for instance the _mysql_ binary:

 	mysql --password
 	> create database teamone character set = 'utf8mb4' collate = 'utf8mb4_unicode_ci';